Ziggeo/ziggeo-wordpress-plugin/readme.txt

 * Fixed a bug that showed up when running system that minimizes the files of all plugins.
 * Videolist is now using stretchheight parameter for better playback of portrait videos and no longer uses popups
 * All API calls are now using V2 flavor.
+* Improvement: If API token is not present a warning is shown, to help guide you to plugin settings and allow you to quickly and easily start using our plugin

 == Changelog ==